kampro/kampro.github.io/_drafts/2019-08-14-whats-new-in-swift.md

 ## Removing customization points from collections {#head-14}

-Before Swift 5 we could overwrite the default behaviour of collections, for example writing an extension for `Array` which gives a logic of `first` property, now this is impossible.
+Before Swift 5 we could overwrite the default behavior of collections, for example writing an extension for `Array` which gives a logic of `first` property, now this is impossible.

 ## Flatten nested optionals from "try?" {#head-15}

-Using `try?` with a method, which can throw an error, of an optional object produced a double wrapped result
+Using `try?` with a method, which can throw an error, of an optional object, produced a double wrapped result

 {% highlight swift %}
 class MyClass {